 What's Allopathic Medicine?

-Allopathic medicine is the government and organizationally regulated medical healthcare industry of intervening with the causes of diseases using drugs, surgery and therapy, including trauma care and mending injuries to tissues.
+Allopathic medicine is the government and organizationally regulated and commercially licensed medical healthcare industry of intervening with the causes of diseases using drugs, procedures, surgery, counseling, and therapy, including trauma care and mending injuries to tissues.

 Allopathy Science is Pathology

 Pathology is the theoretical science of allopathy for studying, researching, and discovering the causes of disease.
 Pathology uses biomedical scientific interpretation of bioscience, biochemistry, and healing medicine to improve understanding of the theories about diseases, advance diagnosis success, and produce more effective treatment protocols.